-A. Surface parking.
+- A. Surface parking.
 Parking lots shall be set back at least 30 feet from the primary frontage and 10 feet from any secondary frontage.
-Parking shall be buffered by habitable floor area or landscaped open space.

-- Landscaping shall include hedges or shrubs at least 3 feet in height at the time of planting.
+Parking shall be buffered by habitable floor area or landscaped open space. - Landscaping shall include hedges or shrubs at least 3 feet in height at the time of planting, and no more than 42 inches in height in the future.
 These hedges or shrubs need not be planted within the entire landscaped area but shall form a continuous visual screen. - B. Podium parking.
 No more than one story of above-grade parking is permitted within habitable buildings.
 Multiple stories of above ground parking are permitted within wrap style developments or parking structures if the project meets the parking structure standards below. - C. Parking structures.
-Structures shall be buffered with habitable floor area between the parking and any street frontage (not including alleys), except for access and driveways. - 1.
-Elevators and stairs shall be located adjacent sidewalks or public spaces. - Screening shall hide parking areas visible from a public street, using heavy-gauge metal, precast concrete panels, laminated glass, green walls, photovoltaic panels or other material per Design Review/Director approval. - D. Underground parking.
-Subterranean parking may extend up to the property line.
+Structures shall be buffered with habitable floor area between the parking and any street frontage (not including alleys), except for access and driveways. - Elevators and stairs shall be located adjacent sidewalks or paseos. - Screening shall hide parking areas visible from a public street, using heavy-gauge metal, precast concrete panels, laminated glass, green walls, photovoltaic panels or other material per Design Review/Director approval. - D. Underground parking.
+Fully subterranean parking may extend up to the property line.